 High-bay lights not only cost more initially but they cost more to operate.
 This is a lose-lose situation for most homeowners.

 Take the Hykolity lights I used as an example earlier.
-The high-bay lights cost $135 for each 4′ section while their 4′ LED shop lights cost $40.
+The high-bay versions cost $135 for each 4′ section while their 4′ LED shop lights cost $40.

 Combine that with the higher cost running a 225 watt fixture rather than a 40 watt fixture…suddenly that high-bay fixture is a huge drain on your monthly utility bill.

 I’m not trying to dump on high-bay lights.
-They have their purpose, but it’s just not in your garage.
+They have their purpose.